23 School Britannia

 ‘The barbarians are waiting outside with chaos, anarchy, and worse!’

 ‘Socialism promotes a false sense of equality,’ he said, taking off the Iron Maiden, his mouth puckered into a rosebud of disapproval.
 ‘It makes it impossible for the country to get anything really done.
 It undermines the rewarding of ability and exertion.
+It makes it so people lack respect for their betters.
 People must do what they need to do to get what they want.
 Being enterprising means making moves.
 Many employees want someone else to do what they should be doing.
 Macmillan said they’ve never had it so good.
 The fact is they have it far too good.’

 And yet they tear down our efforts to create a better Britain-anything we ever build or achieve, anything with the slightest whiff of magnificence.
 As for themselves they make everything so second-rate.’